pheelwell/Gaia/🌐Worldbuilding/Material Plane/🏜️Irasnian Wastes/Regions/Ergon.md

 In addition to [[Zarinesh]] worship, Ergon also embraces animistic beliefs centered around nature spirits that inhabit the desert landscape.
 These spirits are believed to be responsible for various natural phenomena such as sandstorms or mirages.
 Some citizens offer prayers or sacrifices to these spirits in hopes of appeasing them or seeking assistance.

-> [!seed] A festival celebrating [[Zarinesh]] is fast approaching, and Ergon's citizens are busy preparing for the festivities.
+> [!seed] [[Zarinesh]] is fast approaching, and Ergon's citizens are busy preparing for the festivities.
 However, mysterious events begin occurring throughout the city that appear to be linked with angered nature spirits.
 Adventurers are sought to uncover the cause behind these disturbances before it threatens the festival's success.

-> [!read] As you wander through Ergon's streets at dusk, you witness a group of locals gathered around an impromptu stage near The Gilded Dune Tavern.
-They're captivated by a storyteller who spins tales about ancient heroes battling mythical creatures from deep within [[Zarinesh's Hand]].
+> !read [[Zarinesh's Hand]].
 The air is filled with the sound of laughter and applause, reflecting the city's indomitable spirit in the face of adversity.

 # Geography and Climate:

 Located within the harsh [[🌐Skoria/🌐Worldbuilding/Material Plane/🏜️Irasnian Wastes/Irasnian Wastes]], Ergon faces an unforgiving desert climate with scorching temperatures during the day and freezing nights.
 The city's unique location within [[Zarinesh's Hand]] offers some protection against these harsh conditions, while its oasis provides life-sustaining water for its inhabitants.

-> [!read] As you enter Helix Plaza, you're immediately struck by the vibrant atmosphere of this bustling market.
-Exotic spices fill the air with their intoxicating aroma, while street performers entertain passersby with feats of acrobatics and sleight-of-hand.
-Merchants display their unique wares, crafted from scavenged parts of [[Zarinesh's Hand]], drawing curious onlookers and potential buyers alike.
+> [!read] [[Zarinesh's Hand]], drawing curious onlookers and potential buyers alike.

-> [!seed] Ergon's Master Artificer Tornas has recently discovered a hidden chamber within [[Zarinesh's Hand]], rumored to contain an ancient artifact of immense power.
+> [!seed] [[Zarinesh's Hand]], rumored to contain an ancient artifact of immense power.
 However, the chamber is guarded by deadly traps and creatures.
 Adventurers are sought to retrieve the artifact and uncover its secrets.

 expand on Culture and Religion: